nuspell/misc-nuspell/README.md

 1. [1-support/README.md](1-support/README.md) on language support for Hunspell
 2. [2-word-lists/README.md](2-word-lists/README.md) on word lists which can be used for testing
 3. [3-checks/README.md](3-checks/README.md) on performance and regression testing

+All shells scripts run at least in sh, bash, ksh and zsh.